+The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
 Establishment of a regulatory program operating through private market-based mechanisms similar to the proposed rules would not be feasible, as licensing by the bureau is the primary obligation as required under the Act.
-There are no private market based systems utilized by other states that we currently know of.